Explore the Antebellum South with Kathy Didier7 days

 Later, gather with your Tour Director and fellow travelers at a welcome dinner.

-Day 3: Free day in Charleston
+Day 3: Free time in Charleston

 Included meals: Breakfast